hackclub/hackclub/workshops/drumpad/README.md

 }
 ```

-We will change each of our pads' properties, and we will do that with the class name.
-We will use the class name `.box` that all of our pads will have to have unique styling.
+We will change each of our pad's properties, and we will do that with the class name `.box`.

 ```css